deployo/deployo.github.io/content/blog/interservice-communication-docker-dokku.md

 author: Miloš Krsmanović
 ---

-Dokku is a wonderfull tool if you want to run you own Heroku-like platform where you can host a number of you applications.
+Dokku is a wonderfull tool if you want to run you own Heroku-like platform where you can host a number of your applications.
 It helps you set up your deployment, database connection, nginx configuration and even SSL with Let's Encrypt.

 Dokku makes runing your application and connecting it to a database very easy, but what if you have multiple applications that need to talk to each other?

 Let's say that you have an application and a database.
 Your application can talk to your database without a problem using the DATABASE_URL environment variable provided by Dokku, after linking your database to your application.
-In this case, I wrote the applications in Golang just because I like it, but this approach works with any language, of course.
+In this case, I wrote everything in Golang just because I like it, but this approach works with any language, of course.

 Everything the application, named `db-checker`, is doing is pingin the database to check if it is still available.